ankane/searchjoy/README.md

 #### Top Searches

-Change the number of top searches that are shown with:
+Change the number of top searches shown with:

 ```ruby
 Intel.top_searches = 500 # defaults to 100